AnvilHDL/anvil-docs/docs/background.md

 This code describes a component named `counter`.
 The component takes a clock signal `clk` and a reset signal `rst` as inputs.
 It produces an output signal `cycle_count`, which represents the current counter value.

 The body of the module first declares two local variables, `cnt_n` and `cnt_q`.
-Here, both are declared using `logic`.
-In practice, SystemVerilog compilers or simulators infer whether a signal behaves as a wire or a register based on how it is used (as we will also see later).
-By convention, `s_n` denotes the **next state**, while `s_q` stores the **current state** of the state variable `s` of the component.
-In this example, the state variable `cnt` is simply storing the counter value.

-The body of the module first declares two local variables, `cnt_n` and `cnt_q`.
 Both are declared using logic.
 In practice, a SystemVerilog compiler or simulator infers whether a signal behaves as a wire or a register based on how it is used.
 By convention, `s_n` denotes the next state, while `s_q` stores the current state of the state variable `s` of the component.
 In this example, the state variable `cnt` simply stores the counter value.

 After the declarations, two continuous assignments are defined: